renshangh/linkgear-mining-dao/README.md

 ---

-### 1. Describe MVP: the minimum viable product we intend to build during the START grant phase
+### 1. Describe MVP: the minimum viable product we intend to build in phase 1 including very START grant phase
 The Minimum Viable Product (MVP) for the Mining DAO during the START grant phase will be a testnet-deployed prototype of a decentralized Aleo mining DAO, focusing on governance and reward simulation using Aleo’s blockchain.
 This aligns with our "Phase 1: Bootstrapping on Aleo Testnet (Q2 2025)" roadmap, emphasizing Aleo-only mining.

 - **Components**: